Remittances throw lifeline to Philippines' typhoon survivors

 Only few families are as fortunate as the Dacatimbangs of Tacloban City.
 A daughter works as a nurse in Indiana and has sent around $1,000 twice a month since the typhoon struck to help her parents repair their home and replace essential items.

-For the less well paid, like maids and laborers, the margins to help are far slimmer.
+For the less well paid, like maids and labourers, the margins to help are far slimmer.

 “How much more can they send back over and above what they are sending now?” said Jun Trinidad, economist at Citigroup in Manila.
 “These are mostly fixed-income wage earners in the Middle East, Singapore, I don’t think they have that tremendous flexibility to augment their remittances.”